Financial-Times/n-ui/README.md

 ## **An important note on releases **

-n-ui is packaged indepenedntly and served on a url shared between apps.
+n-ui is packaged independently and served on a url shared between apps.
 To keep our cache hit rate high for this url please observe the following conventions

 - major releases - same as semver
 - minor releases - reserve these for when you are adding a feature that needs the js to be updated at the same time as the templates